jiro4989/setup-nim-action/README.md

 1. Change cache key to clear cache if you are using it.
    The key can be anything if the cache will be cleared.
    Nothing to do if you are not using `actions/cache`
+1. Remove caching `choosenim` if you are using it. setup-nim-action does not use choosenim now.
+   Nothing to do if you are not these parameters
 1. Remove `yes` and `no-color` parameters if you are using it.
    These parameters are not used now.
    Nothing to do if you are not these parameters